techidaily/site-ios-unlock/source/_posts/defeat-the-crash-bug-in-star-wars-battlefront-ii-a-comprehensive-fix.md

 ![Uninstall Java](https://images.drivereasy.com/wp-content/uploads/2021/05/Uninstall-Java.png)
 3. Go to[the official Java website](https://java.com/en/download/) to download the latest version to your computer.
 Double-clcik the installation file and follow the instructions on the screen to install it on your PC.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Launch Lunar Client and see if this fix works.
 If not, try the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DEqoiNArwjQ?si=oaL_lgnI-RxY5Qy_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Fix 2: Update graphics driver